 - Telephone number(s).

-We process this information to establish a contract with you, provide you with purchase orders and pay you.
-Our legal basis for doing this is Art.
+We process this information to establish a volunteering contract with you, our legal basis for doing this is Article.
 6.1.b – performance of a contract.
 We ask you to sign an agreement to abide by our principles and aims, so this is necessary to establish and maintain that agreement between us.

-We process criminal conviction data under Art 6.1.b – (Contract) plus Schedule 1 Part 2 Section 18 of the Data Protection Act 2018.
-It is our responsibility to ensure that persons under the age of18 are not exposed to potential harm.
+We process criminal conviction data under Article 6.1.b – (Contract) plus Schedule 1 Part 2 Section 18 of the Data Protection Act 2018.
+It is our legal responsibility to ensure that persons under the age of18 are not exposed to potential harm.

 Where we require your data in the pursuance of a contract, if you fail to provide that data, we will not be able to engage your services.